 National Ecosystem Assessment (2011) unless stated otherwise Species Quality Connectivity ^(b) Yellow-necked Loss of hedgerows mainly owing to neglect.
 Agri-environment schemes have delivered some local improvements, but these not reflected in national surveys.
 Treelines generally provide much less suitable for habitat for mice; and Countryside Survey 2007 notes decline in structural quality and associated vegetation diversity.
 Trend of frequent cutting and flailing reduces availability of foraging resources.
 Increased field size leads to fewer boundary features.
 Loss of hedgerows continues, mainly owing to neglect.
 Overall, woody linear features have increased, but quality poor.
-Agri-environment schemes have delivered some local improvements, but changes to schemes means that any future improvements are uncertain. mouse and diseases.
-The abandonment of coppicing has resulted in increased shadiness, reductions in understorey and onen space, and increases in deadwood (Kirby et al., 1998).
-Substantial declines (26%) in ancient woodland The UK Biodiversity Indicator Report (JNCC 2012) suggests little or no change in the connectivity of broadleaved woodland per se between 1990 and 2007; with increases in the area of woodland being likely to improve connectivity.
+Agri-environment schemes have delivered some local improvements, but changes to schemes means that any future improvements are uncertain. mouse The key threats to semi-natural woodland are overgrazing, habitat fragmentation and isolation, invasion by non- native species, unsympathetic forestry practices, lack of appropriate management, air pollution and new pests and diseases.
+The abandonment of coppicing has resulted in increased shadiness, reductions in understorey and open space, and increases in deadwood (Kirby et al., 1998).
+Substantial declines (26%) in ancient woodland indicator species between 1998 and 2007 in GB (Carey et al., 2008), indicative of declining woodland quality.
+However, impacts on species unclear.
+The UK Biodiversity Indicator Report (JNCC 2012) suggests little or no change in the connectivity of broadleaved woodland per se between 1990 and 2007; with increases in the area of woodland being likely to improve connectivity.
 Conversely, between 1998 and 2007, there was a 6.1% decline in hedgerows, a 1.7% decline in total woody linear features, and a loss of parkland trees in GB (Carey et al., 2008), with likely negative effects on woodland connectivity across the wider landscape.
-House mouse Newly built houses are likely to be less accessible by the species. nousemouse Newly built houses are likely to be less accessible by the species.
+Newly built houses are likely to be less accessible by the species.
+House mouse Newly built houses are likely to be less accessible by the species.
 Populations driven by births and deaths within relatively isolated patches, rather than movement between them (Pocock et a.
 2004; Gray et al., 2000).
 Commensal mice are adapted to being transported by human activities (Baker et al., 1994).
-Unclear Brown rat Change in regulations on rodenticide use may reduce numbers where resistance is present.
+Unclear Change in regulations on rodenticide use may reduce numbers where resistance is present.
 Increasing availability of waste food/residues from refuse/sewers in urban areas.
 In rural and suburban areas, increase in food availability from domestic chickens.
 Urban expansion and enhanced connectivity of urban environments likely to benefit this species.
 Black rat A decline in the availability of warehouses and other buildings suitable for black rats in ports.
 Urban expansion and enhanced connectivity of urban environments, but this may increase competition from brown rats No change.
 No change.